-This is the improvised altar set up by El Taiger's fans outside the Jackson Memorial Hospital.
+This is the improvised altar set up by fans of El Taiger outside Jackson Memorial Hospital.

-At the base of the altar, where a Cuban flag flutters, several images of San Lázaro and dozens of teddy bears were trying to console the fans of "Big Tai."
+At the base of the altar, where a Cuban flag waves, several images of San Lázaro and dozens of teddy bears were trying to comfort the fans of "Big Tai."

-Hundreds of followers of Cuban reggaeton artist José Manuel Carvajal, known artistically as El Taiger, gathered since Thursday in front of Jackson Memorial Hospital in Miami to pay tribute to the musician after the news of his death was confirmed.
+Hundreds of followers of the Cuban reggaeton artist José Manuel Carvajal, known artistically as El Taiger, gathered since Thursday in front of Jackson Memorial Hospital in Miami to pay tribute to the musician, after the news of his death was confirmed.

-In the same place – very close to the Emergency room of the hospital – where the artist was found on October 4 with a gunshot wound to the head and in the back of a truck, fans erected an altar: a square surrounded by hundreds of candles, with an image of El Taiger in the center alongside a Cuban flag that waved from a small makeshift pole.
+In the same place –very close to the Emergency room of the hospital– where the artist was found on October 4 with a gunshot wound to the head and in the back of a truck, fans set up an altar to pay tribute to him:

-At the base, several images of San Lázaro, a miraculous saint for Cubans, and dozens of teddy bears were the comfort for the fans of "Big Tai," who also brought flowers.
+At the base, several images of San Lázaro, the miraculous saint for Cubans, and dozens of teddy bears were a source of comfort for "Big Tai" fans, who also brought flowers.

-The cars with the music of El Taiger passed by in a caravan over and over again, to fulfill the family's wish that the greatest icon of Cuban reggaeton be remembered with his songs.
+The cars with the music of El Taiger passed by in a convoy time and time again, to fulfill the family's wish that the greatest icon of Cuban reggaeton be remembered with his songs.

 Followers of the musician of all ages are now demanding justice.